A framework for the development of intelligent systems

 The programmer's manual is available online in the following formats:

-For introductory information on the project, read a conversation between Oleg Volkov, a developer of QSMM, and Rich Bowen, Community Growth Hacker at SourceForge.net, published in the site blog on May 24, 2012.
+For an overview and more information on the project, read a conversation between Oleg Volkov, a developer of QSMM, and Rich Bowen, Community Growth Hacker at SourceForge.net, published in the site blog on May 24, 2012.

 To view the QSMM as a prototype of an algorithm synthesis system, read the materials within a report by Oleg Volkov at conference OSDN-UA-2013 (in Russian) which also contain a video.